tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 build the optimized version of the code.
 By default you have configured your project to build the debug version.
 Let's tell the project to make an optimized build.
-To explain to Waf that it should do optimized builds that include the tests, you will need to execute the following command,
+To explain to Waf that it should do optimized builds that include the examples and tests, you will need to execute the following command,

 ::

-  ./waf -d optimized --enable-tests configure
+  ./waf -d optimized --enable-examples --enable-tests configure

 This runs Waf out of the local directory (which is provided as a convenience for you).
 As the build system checks for various dependencies you should see